Skills4EOSC-DSCurriculum/DataSteward-Training-Curriculum/resources/2 Research Data Management/04_Metadata.md

 **Lecture:**

 - The lecture can cover the following:
-    - variables and relationships &ndash; structuring datasets,
+    - variables and relationships&mdash;structuring datasets,
     - question texts and documentation (Social sciences),
-    - studies, datasets, data files &ndash; meaningful descriptions for data's structure,
+    - studies, datasets, data files&mdash;meaningful descriptions for data's structure,
     - databases, and
     - data preservation.
 - Draw attention to the importance of a codebook and supporting documentation, which helps to give meaning to various metadata.
 Something coded as "1" must stand for a semantic phrase in order to draw meaning from the data.